 Cultures around the world have celebrated the midwinter end of the season's darkest days and rebirth of new life for centuries.
 Now, in much of the world, it's simply known as Christmastime.
 While much of the West celebrates Christmas with nativity scenes, church services, candy canes, and Santa Claus, the world is filled with a seemingly endless variety of Christmas traditions, feasts, celebrations, and rituals.

-Despite restrictions and overall hard times, people around the world will still find ways to celebrate the holiday.
 Read on to learn about how Christmas is celebrated around the world—perhaps it will inspire new traditions your family.

 You may also like: Do you know your state nicknames?